 'Reservoir Dogs': THR's 1992 Review

 On Oct.
 23, 1992, Quentin Tarantino's feature directorial debut Reservoir Dogs hit theaters.
-The film originally premiered at the Sundance Film Festival in January of that year, vaulting the previously unknown Tarantino to immediate fame.
-Read The Hollywood Reporter's original review below.
+The film originally premiered at the Sundance Film Festival on Jan.
+21 of that year, vaulting the previously unknown Tarantino to immediate fame.
+The Hollywood Reporter's original review is below.

 Reservoir Dogs is just plain brutal.
 No Mean Streets walk in the park for Harvey Keitel in this one, this plug gutter is wiping out audiences here at the Sundance Film Festival.
 Those who survive it emerge in a shell-shocked euphoria — so good and so blunt is the writing.

 Profanely violent, Reservoir Dogs is going to satisfy some urges for the can't-get-enough-of-Scorsese lookers, but its relentless intensity will likely claim many screening victims.